 - The problems chosen for presentations will come from the Daily Homework.
 After a student has presented a proof that the class agrees is sufficient, I will often call upon another student in the audience to recap what has happened in the proof and to emphasize the salient points.

 - In order to make presentations go smoothly, presenters need to write out the proof in detail and go over the major ideas and transitions, so that he or she can make the proof clear to others.

-- The purpose of presentations is not to prove to me that the presenter has done the problem.
-It is to make the ideas of the proof clear to the other students.
+- The purpose of presentations is not just prove to me that the presenter has done the problem.
+The most important part is to make the ideas of the proof clear to the other students.

 - Presenters need to write in complete sentences, using proper English and mathematical grammar.
 Here are some suggestions on how to write a proper proof.

 - Fellow students are allowed to ask questions at any point and it is the responsibility of the presenter to answer those questions to the best of his or her ability.

 - Since the presentation is directed at the students, the presenter should frequently make eye contact with the students in order to address questions when they arise and also be able to see how well the other students are following the presentation.